Grit and oyster shell : why they're critical to the health of your chickens.

-Here's why they are two of the most critical elements of their diet.
+Here's why they are two of the most critical elements of their diet - all year round.

-- Commercially produced grit, which you'll be able to buy from your feed store or online, is made of insoluble stone - often granite.
+Commercially produced grit, which you'll be able to buy inexpensively from your feed store or which you can purchase online, is made from insoluble stone - often granite or flint.

-- There are different grades (sizes) of grit depending on the age of chicken; as they get older the mix should become more coarse.
+There are different grades of grit depending on the age of the chicken.
+Baby chicks should have a very fine mix; as they get older it should be more coarse.

 Why do chickens need grit?

 - Ever heard the phrase "As rare as hen's teeth"?
 That's because chickens don't have teeth.
 When they take food into their beak it's moistened by saliva but not chewed, and pushed down the throat by the tongue.